Sleep and health

 Our research seeks to better understand how sleep and circadian rhythms impact cognition and mental health throughout the lifespan.
 We have innovative research programs aimed treating sleep problems in perinatal women and others aimed at understanding how sleep can help slow cognitive decline in the elderly.
 Other research uses novel light and insomnia treatments to improve sleep, mood, and health in traumatic brain injury.
 Our research into the critical role of sleep in the development, maintenance, and treatment of posttraumatic stress disorder (PTSD) aims to develop improved treatments for insomnia, nightmares, and PTSD.
 Other research focuses on the specific cause of obstructive sleep apnoea for each individual and using that information to tailor treatment for maximum benefit.

-MICCN is a member of the Monash Sleep Network, a multidisciplinary consortium of sleep research and clinical laboratories at Monash University and its affiliated hospitals.
+The Turner Institute is a member of the Monash Sleep Network, a multidisciplinary consortium of sleep research and clinical laboratories at Monash University and its affiliated hospitals.